JoeDalton24/amazon-textract-response-tocsv/README.md

 # Amazon Textract Response to CSV 🧩

 **Amazon Textract Response to CSV** export tables and extract `key-value` pairs in form documents from `JSON` returned by Amazon Textract into a comma-separated values (CSV) file.
+This module work both with ESM and CommonJs

 [![Made-In-Senegal](https://github.com/GalsenDev221/made.in.senegal/blob/master/assets/badge.svg)](https://github.com/GalsenDev221/made.in.senegal)